-Keith’s practice is concentrated in the areas of labour and employment law.
+Keith serves as the CEO and Managing Partner of Thompson Dorfman Sweatman LLP.
+While doing so, he continues to practice in the areas of labour and employment law.
 He has significant experience in the area of police employment law and public sector labour relations.
 Keith provides advice and advocacy to his clients, both employer and employee, on a variety of labour and employment matters including matters of discipline, termination and interpretation of collective agreements and is frequently involved in negotiating and/or litigating such matters.
 Keith also has experience in appearing as counsel on these matters in Labour Board proceedings, both provincial and federal, collective agreement grievance arbitrations and the civil courts.
 In addition to his labour and employment law practice, Keith also practices civil litigation.

-Selected for inclusion in the 2008 through 2012 editions of "The Best Lawyers in Canada" Guide in the area of Labour and Employment Law
+Repeatedly selected for inclusion in the "The Best Lawyers in Canada" Guide in the area of Labour and Employment Law

 Named one of Canada’s 40 leading lawyers under 40 by Lexpert Magazine

 Recipient of the A. Montague Israels Q.C. prize from the Law Society of Manitoba

 Keith has served and continues to serve on several local non-profit Boards and continues to donate his time and energy to a variety of charitable and community organizations.

 Throughout Law School, Keith was actively involved in mock trials, winning the Solomon Greenberg Moot Court competition as well as the Western Canada Moot Court competition.
 Keith remains actively involved in the University of Manitoba’s Advocacy program, assisting in teaching the Advocacy Course.

 Keith has been a frequent guest lecturer at a number of different education programs in the area of labour law, including the Isaac Pitblado Lectures, The Centre for Labour-Management Development and Lorman Education Services.